1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 ## Covariance

-Consider the following classes in a statically-typed OOP language; We will be using TypeScript syntax, but don't run it in TypeScript, it won't work.
+Consider the following classes in a statically-typed OOP language.
+We will be using TypeScript syntax, although they won't necessarily typecheck.

 ```ts
 class Animal {